tjhelton/js-sc/scripts/tj_bulk_scripts/deactivate_users/README.md

 This script deactivates users based on user IDs provided in an `input.csv` file.
 The results are saved in an `output.csv` file, indicating the status of each deactivation request.

-## Overview

-The script reads user IDs from `input.csv`, sends a request to deactivate each user via an API, and logs the results to `output.csv`.

 ## Prerequisites

 - Node.js (>= 20.x)